Kristen Poppell: An Eternal Legacy

 After her untimely passing there was an incredible outcry of love, demonstrating just how many lives she touched.

 Kristen’s world included her faith, the outdoors, quick wit and sarcasm, her fur-children Ace and Arrow, a devoted husband Chase, her loving Parents Gloria and Dwayne, countless friends, Gator Football, being barefoot, country music, and traveling.
 She was close with her family and took every opportunity to make memories with them.
-She was finally able to visit Europe this past winter and never missed an opportunity to laugh.
+She was finally able to visit Europe during the summer of 2018 and never missed an opportunity to laugh.
 She was environmentally conscious and her family asks to honor her memory with trees, not flowers.
 Her favorite tree was an Acer rubrum (or Red Maple).
 We will plant one at the Callahan Extension in her memory.

 Kristen leaves behind a legacy and a higher benchmark for all of us.